 5. Promote your product launch event on social media

-Market your product launch event on social media to drum up interest.
+Before the event, market your product launch event on social media to drum up interest.
 You need to start this several weeks prior to the event.
 Use the same hashtag as the event organiser to get your posts in front of a wider audience.

 You may also want to email all your contacts and let them know about the product launch event.
 Issuing a press release or two is also a good idea.